Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 readTime: 20
 ---

-In this blog, I'll take you through a practical solution for building a backend that calls the genezio email service using TypeScript.
+In this blog, I'll take you through a practical solution for building a backend that calls the DeployApps email service using TypeScript.

 Whether you're confirming user registrations or sending weekly newsletters, this guide will ensure you can implement a robust email solution with ease.